AxelEricsson/MachineLearning/README.md

 # Introduction
-This projects aims to determine correctly and incorrectly performed exercise, by investigating data collected from a range of different devices such as (x,y,z).
+This projects aims to determine correctly and incorrectly performed exercise, by investigating data collected from a range of different devices.
 For more information about the data and how it has been collected see the following link.

 The following project will include: